Edin Karamazov guitar | lute

 XXI (Contemporary Music for Solo Lute) (Lumaudis), The Lute is a Song (auch Arien with Andreas Scholl.
 Renée Fleming and Sting) (Decca), Songs From the Labyrinth with Sting (Deutsche Grammophon), Wayfaring Stranger – Folksongs as well as A Musical Banquet (Lutesongs) with Andreas Scholl (Decca), Reminiscences for guitar and string quartet, Mosaiques for guitar and violin with Stefan Milenkovich (Lumaudis) as well as Seance for guitar, lute and violoncello with Boris Andrianov (Lumaudis).

-Sony Classical releases the album Bach a due with Dorothee Oberlinger in autumn 2020, Coviello Classics the programme A Spanish journey with Nuria Rial.
+Sony Classical releases the album Bach a due with Dorothee Oberlinger in spring 2021, Coviello Classics the programme A Spanish journey with Nuria Rial in December 2020.

 Protegé of Sergiu Celibidache, Edin Karamazov began his musical career with the classical guitar and was awarded First Prizes at four guitar competitions.
 He continued his studies of the Baroque Lute with Hopkinson Smith at the Scola Cantorum Basiliensis.